Classification and Regression Tree Tutorial

 How does "training" work for C&RT?

 “Training” refers to the actual process of building a decision tree.
-During training, EngineRoom takes the training dataset (either the entire dataset provided by the user in the case of Cross-Validation being enabled, or a proportion of the entire dataset provided by the user) and builds a tree that perfectly predicts a partition of 90% of the training data.
-Obviously, this tree would overfit on the training dataset, so EngineRoom takes the other 10% partition of the training data and uses this partition to prune the overfit tree.
+During training, EngineRoom creates a training dataset (either the entire dataset provided by the user in the case of Cross-Validation being enabled, or a proportion of the entire dataset provided by the user) and a validation dataset.
+In Cross-validation, each row of the Training Dataset has an approximately 90% chance of becoming part of the "Tree Building Dataset" and a 10% chance of becoming part of the "Validation Dataset".
+The algorithm then builds a tree that perfectly predicts the "Tree Building Dataset", then takes this overfitted tree and prunes the tree back using the "Validation Dataset".
 Pruning is the process of simplifying the decision tree to the point where the tree satisfies the maximum tree depth and minimum samples per node metrics provided by the user, while also maintaining a high level of predictive accuracy on the 10% partition of the training dataset.

 Can I specify the proportion of data to be used as "training data"?